python-pillow/Pillow/docs/installation.rst

 Installation
 ============

-.. warning:: PIL and Pillow currently cannot co-exist in the same environment.
-    If you want to use Pillow, please remove PIL first.

-.. warning:: Pillow < 2.0.0 supports Python versions 2.4, 2.5, 2.6, 2.7; Pillow >= 2.0.0 supports Python versions 2.6, 2.7, 3.2, 3.3.

 .. warning:: Pillow >= 2.1.0 no longer supports "import _imaging".
 Please use "from PIL.Image import core as _imaging" instead.

 .. warning:: Pillow >= 1.0 no longer supports "import Image".
 Please use "from PIL import Image" instead.

+.. warning:: PIL and Pillow currently cannot co-exist in the same environment.
+    If you want to use Pillow, please remove PIL first.

+..
+Note:: Pillow < 2.0.0 supports Python versions 2.4, 2.5, 2.6, 2.7; Pillow >= 2.0.0 supports Python versions 2.6, 2.7, 3.2, 3.3.

 Simple installation
 -------------------